Antony Cotton helps launch Unsung Hero Awards at Alder Hey NHS FT7th September 2018

-The Unsung Hero Awards visited Alder Hey Children’s Hospital to officially open nominations for the 2019 awards.
+The Unsung Hero Awards visited Alder Hey Children’s Hospital to officially open nominations for the 2019 Awards!

-Chris was treated at Alder Hey as a boy and knew that he wanted to be involved in medicine from a very young age.
-Chris now works for the Trust as a concierge two days a week, but has volunteered at the Trust for around nine years and continues to give an additional two days of his time unpaid.
+Chris Browne was treated at Alder Hey as a boy and knew that he wanted to be involved in medicine from a very young age.
+Chris now works for the Trust as a concierge two days a week, and has volunteered at the Trust for around nine years and continues to give an additional two days of his time unpaid.
 He is known from ward to ward and can’t go too far without being stopped by a fellow patient or employee of Alder Hey and greeted warmly.